 However, the options can be overwhelming.
 There are so many software platforms out there promising to do everything your business needs and then some.
 So, how can you determine which tools are best for your business?
 Instead of listing tons of features that you may or may not need, it’s best to think about it in terms of general goals.
 What should you be trying to accomplish with your software?

 How to Choose the Best Small Business Management Software

 Look to Automate It All

 One major roadblock that stands in the way of scaling up is the fact that you can only do so much as a manager.
 With only so many hours a day to get things done, you can’t expect to double the size of your company and still handle everything in the same way you used to.
-You need tools that help you automate as many tasks as possible.
+You need software small business management tools that help you automate as many tasks as possible.

 Without automation, your ability to scale is limited.
 If it takes 2-3 administrative personnel to manage 10 employees, you’re now looking at over 20 admins for a business with 100 employees.
 Sure, you’ve scaled up and increased your revenue, but your margins remain flat and your potential for growth is limited.